 The Federal public library survey series, "Public Libraries in the United States Survey," conducted by the Institute of Museum and Library Services (IMLS) collects the number of "registered users," defined as "a library user who has applied for and received an identification number or card from the public library that has established conditions under which the user may borrow library materials or gain access to other library resources."
 But a note requires that the report should be for files that have been purged within the past three years.

-Public Libraries in the United States Survey: Fiscal Year 2010, published in January 2013, includes reports by libraries, with numbers from each of the 50 states and the District of Columbia.
-It reports that there were 171.07 million people who were registered to borrow materials from public libraries in FY 2010--but a footnote adds, "This number may include duplicative counting of people who are registered to borrow books in multiple systems.
-In systems with reciprocity, which allows for registered borrows in one public library system to borrow books in another system, a person would be registered only once."
+Public Libraries in the United States Survey: Fiscal Year 2012, published in December 2014, includes reports by libraries, with numbers from each of the 50 states and the District of Columbia.
+It reports that there were 170.6 million people who were registered to borrow materials from public libraries in FY 2012.
+See additional details at ALA Library Fact Sheet 6: Public Library Use - Library Card Holders.

 Do I have to carry mine?